markradomski/pollywaffle-public/README.md

 # Pollywaffle

-A satirical Australian federal politician property-affordability
+An Australian federal politician property-affordability
-visualisation: balloon size is a politician's declared property count, vertical position is a satirical "years of buying a $22 smashed avocado on toast every day" affordability calculation, colour is party.
+visualisation: balloon size is a politician's declared property count, vertical position is a "years of buying a $22 smashed avocado on toast every day" affordability calculation, colour is party.

 Pollywaffle is built on **Balloon Race**, an independent, reusable